infraspecdev/infraspec.dev/content/blog/lightweight-k3s-cluster-raspberry-pi.md

     These Raspberry Pi's were used as data nodes in our k3s cluster.

-2. For the control plane, we used an ODROID-H2 which had:
+2. For the control plane, we used an [ODROID-H2](https://www.hardkernel.com/shop/odroid-h2/) which had:
     - 32GB of RAM
     - 500GB SSD
-3. We also used a NETGEAR GS310TP 8 Port POE Switch, which allowed us to pass both electric power and data along the same twisted-pair Ethernet cabling, making it easier to set up and power multiple devices at once.
+3. We also used a [NETGEAR GS310TP 8 Port POE Switch](https://www.netgear.com/support/product/GS310TP.aspx#docs), which allowed us to pass both electric power and data along the same twisted-pair Ethernet cabling, making it easier to set up and power multiple devices at once.

+If you want to know more about Power over Ethernet (PoE), check out this [whitepaper](https://www.saelig.com/supplier/amplicon/PoE-white-paper.pdf).

 Our hardware setup was sufficient for running a k3s cluster for our internal toolings, although it may not have been top-of-the-line.
-The ODROID-H2 had enough RAM and SSD storage to serve as the control plane.
+The [ODROID-H2](https://www.hardkernel.com/shop/odroid-h2/) had enough RAM and SSD storage to serve as the control plane.
 Although the hardware specifications may not be impressive, they were adequate for our needs.

 ### 2. Setup Raspberry Pi headless